GluuFederation/docs-oxd-prod/3.0.1/sources/plugin/wordpress/index.md

 ## Plugin Configuration

-In your WordPress admin menu panel you should now see the OpenID Connect tab in the lefthand menu.
+In your WordPress admin dashboard you should now see the OpenID Connect tab in the lefthand menu.
 Click the link to navigate to the General configuration page.

 ### General